What is ovulation pain or Mittelschmerz?

 - Rarely pain can be severe

-- Pain may switch sides from month to month or from one episode to another
+- Pain may switch sides from month to month or from one episode to another since eggs are released randomly from the left or right ovary each month

-Pain in your right lower abdominal area can also indicate other more severe problems such as appedicitis.
+Pain in your right lower abdominal area can also indicate other more severe problems such as appendicitis.
 If you have this severe pain, especially if it is accompanied by fever, you should immediately call your doctor or go to the emergency room.

 If there are other symptoms or the pain occurs at a time other than your ovulation cycle, you could be having menstrual cramps or some other problem and should consult your doctor.